 1.5.
 Delegation of Financial Powers to the Head Teacher

-Governing Bodies should consider the extent to which they wish to delegate their financial powers to the Head Teacher, and must record their decision (and any revisions to that decision) in the minutes of the Governing Body.
+Governing Boards should consider the extent to which they wish to delegate their financial powers to the Head Teacher, and must record their decision (and any revisions to that decision) in the minutes of the Governing Board meeting.